jerry81/GHP/2019/dec.md

 brother nature

 russian spy ship may be messing with undersea internet cables

+fukushima to begin removal of melted fuel in 2021

+portland to vancouver high speed rail?

 12/3 tech
 26B spam calls received this year